Method

 Introduction

-Drone magnetics strikes a balance between helicopter borne surveys and ground surveys.
-There may be a bit less detail than ground surveys but the draping using an RTK based drone is generally better and so there can be more detail than helicopter surveys.
-Helicopter surveys are generally the most cost-efficient option for large areas.
+Drone magnetics strikes a balance between helicopter-borne surveys and ground surveys.
+There may be slightly less detail than ground surveys, but draping with an RTK-based drone is generally better, so there can be more detail than helicopter surveys.

 Applications